asaenz16/URSA23/_posts/2024-06-29-plot_error.md

 *Q: What is wrong?*

+*A: The value of the graph should start as 1 (not 0.8) at time equal 0 for the positions where the up-signs are located.

 My best guess is that the *Bethe Equations (BE)* were not solved to good enough precision, i.e. the solutions we're not calibrated well enough.
 Recall that the BE are only solved numerically as the limit point of a sequence that converges to a solution due to the *Fixed Point Theorem (FPT)*.

 In the code, we only approximate the limit points by computing a term in the sequence with a large enough index.
 Thus, the values from the code are only approximations to the exact solutions.